 Gaucho Group Holdings, Inc. ("GGH" or the "Company") positions its e-commerce leather goods, accessories, and fashion brand, Gaucho - Buenos AiresTM, as one of luxury, creating a platform for the global consumer to access their piece of Argentine style and high-end products.
 With a concentration on leather goods, ready-to-wear and accessories, this is the luxury brand in which Argentina finds its contemporary expression.
-By the end of the first quarter of 2021, the Company anticipates launching Gaucho Casa, a Home & Living line of luxury textiles and home accessories, which will be marketed and sold on the Gaucho - Buenos Aires e-commerce platform.
+During the first quarter of 2022, the Company launched Gaucho Casa, a Home & Living line of luxury textiles and home accessories, which is being marketed and sold on the Gaucho - Buenos Aires e-commerce platform.
 Gaucho Casa challenges traditional lifestyle collections with its luxury textiles and home accessories rooted in the singular spirit of the gaucho aesthetic.
 GGH seeks to grow its direct-to-consumer online products to global markets in the United States, Asia, the United Kingdom, Europe, and Argentina.
 We intend to focus on e-commerce and scalability of the Gaucho - Buenos Aires and Gaucho Casa brands, as real estate in Argentina is politically sensitive.

 GGH's goal is to become recognized as the LVMH ("Louis Vuitton Moët Hennessy") of South America's leading luxury brands.
 Through one of its wholly owned subsidiaries, GGH also owns and operates legacy investments in the boutique hotel, hospitality and luxury vineyard property markets.
 This includes a golf, tennis and wellness resort, as well as an award winning, wine production company concentrating on Malbecs and Malbec blends.
-Utilizing these wines as its ambassador, GGH seeks to further develop its legacy real estate, which includes developing residential vineyard lots located within its resort.
+Utilizing these wines as its ambassador, GGH seeks to further develop its legacy real estate, which includes developing residential vineyard lots located within its 4,138 acre resort.

 Until May 31, 2020, the Company's senior management was based at its corporate office in New York City.
-Due to COVID-19, we have terminated the corporate office lease and senior management works remotely.
+Due to COVID-19, we terminated the corporate office lease and senior management works remotely.
 GGH's local operations are managed by professional staff with substantial hotel, hospitality and resort experience in Buenos Aires and San Rafael, Argentina.
+The Company's principal office is currently located at 112 NE 41st Street, Suite 106, Miami, Florida 33137.
+The telephone number remains the same at +1-212-739-7700.
+The Company is licensed to do business in New York and Florida.